CNES/openbach-extra/externals_jobs/stable_jobs/service/voip_qoe/README.md

 - OpenBACH software (see [official website](http://www.openbach.org))
 - 2 OpenBACH agents installed on two different hosts
 - A password-less connection between the two hosts (see the "Installation instructions" for more details)
+- Both hosts must have a common ntp time synchronisation

 Both jobs have been extensively tested on Ubuntu 16.04 virtual machines with success.
 They may also work on other Ubuntu versions.